 Students must follow RPI’s COVID-19 guidelines.
 Refusal to comply with any appropriate request will be treated as would any classroom disruption (request to change the behavior; request to leave the class; dismissal from the class and referral to Student Affairs.)

 Attachment-A: Team Advisors and Teaching Assistants

 Faculty/Chief Engineers

-Office hours are shown in.
+Office hours are shown in Chief Engineers.